TactileVision/TactJam-TEI2021/docs/studioSchedule.md

 | San Francisco<br/> PST (UTC-8) | New York<br/> EST (UTC-5)     | Berlin<br/> CET (UTC+1)        | Tokyo<br/> JST (UTC+9)         | Melbourne<br/> AEDT (UTC+11)   |
 |--------------------------------|-------------------------------|--------------------------------|--------------------------------|--------------------------------|
 | Saturday, Feb 20<br/> 6:00 – 12:00  | Saturday, Feb 20<br/> 9:00 – 15:00 | Saturday, Feb 20<br/> 15:00 – 21:00 | Saturday, Feb 20<br/> 23:00 – 5:00  | Sunday, Feb 21<br/> 1:00 – 7:00   |

+Since a pure online event can be very exhausting for the participants, the organizers have tried to keep the schedule flexible.
+In addition to some breaks, there will also be sections in which the participants do not necessarily have to be online (e.g. while composing tactons).
+The organizers will however be available all the time for questions.

 **Table 2:** *Detailed studio schedule.*